 - Choose SMTP sending on a per-campaign basis.
 Meaning, you can selectively choose which campaigns are sent with SMTP and which are sent with your Gmail account.

-- If you don’t want to set up your own SMTP account, you might be able to use our internal SMTP service, which is a SendGrid account.
+- If you don’t want to set up your own SMTP account, you might be able to use our internal SMTP service.
 Now there is a process to request to use our SMTP service if you don’t want to set up your own.

 - Use the SMTP setting with the Preview as Drafts feature to first create Drafts, and then send the Drafts with the SMTP server.